TavoGo/fablab-misc/README.md

 # fablab-misc
-All FabLab AI DEv projects and quizzes
+All FabLab AI Dev projects and quizzes
 I am making a change